patdnk/ValidateCertificatePinning/README.md

 Work in progress, at the moment:

-- Allow to change the URL
+- Allow to changing the URL
-- Allow to select public key with files in Bundle
+- Allow to selecting a public key with files in Bundle
 - Validate the public key in the selected file
 - Validate certificate pinning for:
 	- Alamofire default pin
 	- Alamofire with custom policy manager
-	- NSURLSession challange
+	- NSURLSession challenge
 	- Alamofire + NSURLSession

 ### Todos

-- Retieve and save in Bundle the public key from server
+- Retrieve and save in Bundle the public key from the server
 - Helper to convert certificate files in Bundle into array bytes